 Other studies focus on larger, public companies.
-These studies empirically document the impact of individual CEO on firm value and try to identify the characteristics of individual CEOs that make them uniquely valuable to their companies.
-A long line of research, for example, shows that CEOs who founded the company tend to increase firm value or its operating performance, and their firms enjoy higher valuation when compared to professional CEO firms.
-Additional studies showed that family ownership increases firm value only if founders serve as CEOs or as the chair, and that founder premium is prevalent in the early stage of the company life cycle, and then disappears as the firm grows up and develops.
+These studies empirically document the impact of individual CEOs on firm value and try to identify the characteristics of individual CEOs that make them uniquely valuable to their companies.
+For example, a long line of research shows that CEOs who founded companies tend to increase firm value or operating performance, and their firms enjoy higher valuation than professional CEO firms.
+Other studies have shown that family ownership increases firm value only if founders serve as CEO or as chair, and that the founder premium is prevalent in the early stages of the company life cycle, then disappears as the firm matures and expands.

-Another line of studies establish the link between individual CEOs and firm value by showing how the sudden departure of certain CEOs or founders is painful to their organization.
-In particular, these studies document significant decrease in firm value when CEOs suddenly die or experience other unexpected event (such as hospitalization).
-This effect is especially large for powerful or young CEOs, in growing and family-controlled firms, or in human-capital-intensive industries.
-In contrast, sudden deaths of older, long-tenured and entrenched CEOs are, on average, associated with large value gains to shareholders.
+Another line of studies establishes the link between individual CEOs and firm value by showing how the sudden departure of certain CEOs or founders has been painful to their organizations.
+In particular, these studies document a significant decrease in firm value when the CEO suddenly dies or experiences another unexpected event (such as hospitalization).
+The impact is especially heavy (i) when the CEO is powerful or young, (ii) in growing, family-controlled firms, or (iii) in human-capital-intensive industries.
+In contrast, the sudden death of older, long-tenured, entrenched CEOs is associated, on average, with large value gains to shareholders.

-Other studies try to identify the channels through which individual CEOs may affect firm value, by focusing on the link between certain CEO characteristics or managerial ‘style’ and firm performance.
-Studies also suggest how founders can have a significant effect on their firms, through their distinctive human capital.
-Therefore, they emphasize the importance of retaining founder-CEOs, especially for technology-driven acquisitions of young firms.
-Interestingly, some economists have argued that CEOs might strategically act to make themselves indispensable, by making the firm invest in assets whose value is higher under them than under the best alternative manager.
+Other studies have tried to identify the channels through which individual CEOs may affect firm value by focusing on the link between certain CEO characteristics or managerial “styles” and firm performance.
+Some studies also suggest that founders can have a significant effect on their firms by contributing their distinctive human capital.
+They therefore emphasize the importance of retaining founder CEOs, especially for technology-driven acquisitions of young firms.
+Interestingly, some economists have argued that CEOs might take strategic measures to make themselves indispensable, for example by making the firm invest in assets that have a higher value under them than under the best alternative manager.

-There is also a line of literature that examine the overall effects (both positive and negative) of superstar CEOs on their firms decision making.
-In particular, empirical evidence shows that dominant CEOs are prone to take bigger risks and thus could lead the company to either "big wins or big losses"; that founder CEOs are more overconfident than professional CEOs and thus they invest more in innovation; and they also tend to pursue market expansion more aggressively than professional CEOs, but they lack the administrative infrastructure that is essential for a growing firm.
+There is also a line of literature that examines the overall effects (both positive and negative) of superstar CEOs on their firms decision-making.
+In particular, empirical evidence shows that dominant CEOs are prone to taking bigger risks and thus could lead the company to either “big wins or big losses,” and that founder CEOs are more overconfident than professional CEOs and thus invest more in innovation.
+Founder CEOs also tend to pursue market expansion more aggressively than professional CEOs, but lack the administrative infrastructure essential to a growing firm.

 On the negative side, empirical evidence shows that the presence of a founding CEO increases the probability of restating earnings and accounting manipulation, as well as the chances of backdating the executive stock options (especially in the high-tech industry).
 The business press also discusses the problems that arise when companies are too dependent on their charismatic leaders.
-And management experts discuss the difficulty of filling the position of visionary CEOs.
+And management experts discuss the difficulty of filling the position of a visionary CEO.

 Taken together, the sources above suggest that certain individuals can make a difference for firm performance and company value.
-Or at least they demonstrate that markets believe that some CEOs have unique contribution to company value.
-Striving to better understand this phenomenon and its financial implications, management scholars and financial economists have long studied the emergence of these powerful CEOs and their overall impact on firm value and its decision making.
+Or at least they demonstrate that markets believe that some CEOs make a unique contribution to company value.
+Striving to better understand this phenomenon and its financial implications, management scholars and financial economists have long studied the emergence of these powerful CEOs and their overall impact on firms’ value and decision-making.